Cuisine of Minnesota: Porketta

 Porketta is a unique version of porchetta, an Italian roast made with pork belly.
 Porketta was invented by Italian immigrants in the Iron Range of Minnesota as a cheaper alternative.
 This dish is made with pork shoulder or pork butt, and seasoned with garlic and fennel.
-It is produced in the Iron Range, with producers such as Fraboni Sausage.
+It is produced in the Iron Range by suppliers such as Fraboni Sausage.

 Smoked lake fish

-On the North Shore of Lake Superior, the tradition of smoking and curing lake fish is common.
-This tradition originated with Scandinavian immigrants around the 18th century.
-This tradition can be found along coastal towns throughout the Upper Midwest.
+On the north shore of Lake Superior, the tradition of smoking and curing lake fish is common.
+This tradition originated with Scandinavian immigrants around the 18th century and can be found in coastal towns throughout the Upper Midwest.
 Commonly smoked fish include rainbow smelt, lake trout, salmon, and lake herring.

 Pickled herring

 The tradition of pickled herring came from Scandinavia.